 Manage Chrome devices

-You can manage your organization’s Chrome devices from a single place with Chrome device management.
+As an administrator, you can manage your organization’s Chrome devices from a single place with Chrome management.
 Configure Chrome features for users, set up Chrome device access to VPNs and Wi-Fi networks, force install Chrome apps and extensions, and more.

-After you purchase licenses for your Chrome devices, you can enroll them in your organization and configure settings and policies in your Admin console.
+After you purchase licenses for your devices, you enroll them and then configure settings and policies in the Google Admin console.

-- Select the organizational unit for which you want the settings to apply.
+- Select the organization where you want the settings to apply.

 Note: By default, an organizational unit inherits the settings of its parent in the organizational tree.
 However, you can override the inherited setting by explicitly changing the setting for the child organizational unit.
 The new setting applies to users in that organizational unit, and any children of that organizational unit.

-Configure policies for Chrome users within an organizational unit.
-These policies apply to a managed user's Chrome session on any platform, including Chrome devices.
-They do not apply to users in Guest mode or to users signed in with Google accounts outside of your company or organization.
+These settings apply to a managed user's Chrome session on any platform, including Chrome devices.
+They don’t apply to users signed in as guests or signed in with Google Accounts outside of your company or organization.
 For most settings, you have the option to enforce a particular setting or leave the choice to the user.
-For example, you can specify a standard home page for all users or you can allow users to set their own home pages.
+For example, you can specify a standard homepage for all users or you can allow users to set their own homepages.